 I know it’s too late but I need you to know that I’m sorry.
 And that I never wanted this to happen.
 I didn’t know that you were hurting so bad.
 I thought that this was normal.
-Fucked up, I know.
+I fucked up, I know.

-But there were no signs.
-Nothing looked out of the ordinary.
-If I had looked closely, maybe I would have seen the sadness you hid so well.
+I like to give myself a false sense of comfort and think, “There were no signs”.
+I know that if I had looked closely, I would have seen the sadness you hid so well.
 I’m sorry I didn’t look.
 I’m sorry I didn’t realise.
-I’m sorry we fucked you up so badly, you didn’t even leave a note explaining why.
-You didn’t want anyone to get a closure.
+I’m sorry I fucked up so badly.

 I know nothing I say will bring you back but I just wanted you to know how fucking sorry I am.
 I killed you.
 I killed your spirit.
 I killed your will.
 I killed your soul.

 Suicide prevention helpline number: +91 22 2556 3291